tahoe-lafs/tahoe-lafs/docs/configuration.rst

     `<backends/cloud.rst>`__.
 For backward compatibility, ``backend = s3``
     is equivalent to ``backend = cloud.s3``.

+``backend = cloud.openstack``

+    The storage server stores all shares to a storage service supporting the OpenStack storage API, for example Rackspace Cloud Files.
+For configuration details, see `<backends/cloud.rst>`__.

 ``backend = debug_discard``

     The storage server stores all shares in /dev/null.
 This is actually used,